Unispac/Unispac.github.io/_pages/about.md

   <img src="https://raw.githubusercontent.com/Unispac/Unispac.github.io/master/_pages/assets/qi2022revisiting.png" style="width: 100%;" />

-  **Highlight:** Latent separability between clean and backdoor poison samples are pervasive and even used as a default assumption for designing defenses.
-But, we show that this is not necessarily true --- we design adaptive backdoor poisoning attacks that can suppress the latent seperation.
+  **Highlight:** Latent separability between clean and backdoor poison samples is pervasive and even used as a default assumption for designing defenses.
+But, we show that this is not necessarily true --- we design adaptive backdoor poisoning attacks that can suppress the latent separation.

   <br>